nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* private math tuition teachers
+* Private math tuition teachers
-* has a need to manage a number of students' contacts and performance
+* Has a need to manage a number of students' contacts and performance
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: